miikaah/musa/README.md

 - fix: A bug where Electron Helper starts using tons of CPU

 ```
-It was caused by chokidar, not being able to use the native FSEvents
+It was caused by Chokidar not being able to use the native FSEvents
 module for Mac and it falling back to polling.
 See: https://github.com/paulmillr/chokidar/issues/447